 Council of Allied Societies (CoAS)

-The Council of Allied Societies (CoAS) was formed in 1989 for the mutual benefit of professional archaeologists and avocationals, for the advancement of archaeology, and in order to further the objectives of the Society for American Archaeology.
-CoAS is comprised of state and regional non-profit Avocational and public focused-based Archaeology Societies and an elected CoAS Leadership Team.
-CoAS seeks to serve as a forum for the exchange of information between its member societies and as a channel of communication with the professional community members of the Society for American Archaeology.
+JOIN US!
+The Council of Allied Societies (CoAS) was formed in 1989 for the mutual benefit of professional archaeologists and avocationals to encourage collaborative discussion, to build working and research relationships between the two groups for the advancement of archaeology, and to further the objectives of the Society for American Archaeology.
+CoAS is comprised of state and regional non-profit Avocational and public focused-based Archaeology and related Societies with an elected CoAS Leadership Team.
+CoAS seeks to serve as a forum for the exchange of information between its member societies and as a channel of communication with the professional leadership of the Society for American Archaeology.

-CoAS Allied Society members will assign representatives (one primary and one alternate) to represent their interests on the Council (please review CoAS Policies and Procedures.)
-The Council conducts its annual business meeting during the Society of American Archaeology’s Annual Meeting and sponsors the annual SAA Archaeology Month Poster Contest in conjunction with the SAA Public Education Committee.
+CoAS Allied Society members assign representatives (one delegate and one alternate) to represent their interests on the Council (please review CoAS Policies and Procedures.)
+The Council participates in the Society for American Archaeology’s Annual Meeting and supports many other platforms within SAA.

 Benefits of CoAS membership:

-- The SAA Archaeological Record (the SAA news magazine; delivered in print and/or digital format.)
+- The SAA Archaeological Record (the SAA news magazine)

 - SAA Governments Affairs Update (timely emails from SAA Government Affairs including news and updates on archaeo-political issues affecting archaeology in the US and abroad.)

-- Notices and communications from SAA and CoAS Leadership Team
+- Regular Notices and communications from SAA and CoAS Leadership Team

-Click here to download the CoAS Application.
+Click here to download the CoAS Application and/or here to download the CoAS brochure.
 To join, please send the completed application, along with the annual membership fee of $35.00 to:

 If paying by credit card or for other questions, please contact Carla at [email protected]